-About you Originally from South Wales, I have lived in the South West for nearly 30 years.
+About me Originally from South Wales, I have lived in the South West for nearly 30 years.
 I’ve been teaching since I qualified in 1990.
 I love exploring the North Cornish coastline and can often be found walking the coastal paths, come rain or shine!
 I am passionate about all things Welsh – especially rugby!

 Favourite biscuit?
 Jammy Dodger

 Favourite holiday destination Anywhere warm and sunny, Lanzarote is a particular favourite.

 What is your proudest moment?
 Apart from watching my son Oliver score his first try for Launceston RFU U12’s and watching my daughter Carys sing on stage, achieving a “Distinction” in my Masters in Education in December 2014.

 What do you want to be when you grow up?
 A pilot in the RAF so I can fly a fast jet!

 Mrs Emma Gooding